What are Non-Recurring Items?

 Infrequent or Unusual Items Examples

-- Losses incurred from a law suit
+- Losses incurred from a lawsuit

-- Loss incurred from plant shutdown
+- The loss incurred from a plant shutdown

 Below is an example of Restructuring and asset impairment charges in Intel.